ranaxdev/marching-cubes/README.md

 - Major cleanup, standardize loading in models
 - grid size stuff
+- 2 debug cells side by side to show no ambiguities

 ## Writing
 - Write about optimization (grid only bands near isosurface)